-1. Indicators proposed Denmark's action plan for circular economy includes a number of indicators of which the following address waste prevention: Total waste sector CO2e emission (mil. tonnes) Less waste and better use of natural resources Municipal waste per capita (kg) Material footprint (RMC per capita) (tonnes) Resource productivity (BNP/RMC) (DKK per kg) Number of products and services with Nordic Swan Ecolabel Turnover of products and services with Nordic Swan Ecolabel (billion DKK) Circular material use rate (recycling and mate-rial recovery compared to DMC) Climate footprint of public procurement (mill. tons CO2e) Significantly reduce the amount of marine waste Reduce the amount of food waste in all parts of the food value chain Reduce the environmental impact from construction and demolition Proportion of constructions certified with the Nordic Swan Ecolabel, DGNB, LEED or BREEAM Reduce consumption and improve reuse and recycling of plastics Amount of marketed plastic packaging (1000 tonnes) Amount of certain types of single-use products (tonnes) Separate collection of plastic bottles 2.
-Quantitative targets Targets are set in accordance with EU target e.g. halving food waste generation until 2030, based on the SDG Separate collection of plastic bottles >70 % in 2025 >90 3.
-Monitoring of programme % in 2029 waste intensity will be monitored based on annual reports by the German statistical office share of reusable packaging is monitored by annual reports due to the German packaging law 4.
-Evaluation of the programme The implementation of the programme will be evaluated after six years.
+2. Indicators used to monitor progress Quantitative targets Denmark's action plan for circular economy includes a number of indicators of which the following address waste prevention: Total waste sector CO2e emission (mil. tonnes) Less waste and better use of natural resources Municipal waste per capita (kg) Material footprint (RMC per capita) (tonnes) Resource productivity (BNP/RMC) (DKK per kg) Number of products and services with Nordic Swan Ecolabel Turnover of products and services with Nordic Swan Ecolabel (billion DKK) Circular material use rate (recycling and mate-rial recovery compared to DMC) Climate footprint of public procurement (mill. tons CO2e) Significantly reduce the amount of marine waste Reduce the amount of food waste in all parts of the food value chain Reduce the environmental impact from construction and demolition Proportion of constructions certified with the Nordic Swan Ecolabel, DGNB, LEED or BREEAM Reduce consumption and improve reuse and recycling of plastics Amount of marketed plastic packaging (1000 tonnes) Amount of certain types of single-use products (tonnes) Separate collection of plastic bottles 3.
+Monitoring mechanism of the programme Status for implementation of the 129 initiatives and progress on indicators will be reported to parliament every year.
+4. Evaluation of the programme The implementation of the programme will be evaluated after six years.
 Based on the annual monitoring of the above outlined indicators, additional measures might be introduced in order to fulfil the indicated targets.